sismo-core/ens-sdao/README.md

 `npx hardhat deploy-ens-dao --ens $ENS_ADDR --resolver $ETH_RESOLVER_ADDRESS --network main`
 <br />

-3. `deploy-ens-dao-full`: (for local env or private network) Deploys the full ENS system: the registry, a modified ethRegistrar (behaves similar as testnets but no controller infront), a reverse Registrar, a nameWrapper and a publicResolver.
+3. `deploy-ens-full`: (for local env or private network) Deploys the full ENS system: the registry, a modified ethRegistrar (behaves similar as testnets but no controller in front), a reverse Registrar, a nameWrapper, a publicResolver and a ENS DAO.

 ```typescript
 const deployedENS: {